 3. What does Makku mean?

 Makku is a play on the word ‘makgeolli’, which is also spelled ‘makku-li.’
-We understand that it’s hard to remember or pronounce ‘makgeolli’, so we wanted to provide a short, refreshing word as a first step.
+We understand that it’s hard to remember or pronounce ‘makgeolli’, so we wanted to provide a short, memorable word as a first step.

 As Makku is lightly filtered, rice particles settle at the bottom of the drink over time.
 These rice particles enhance the texture and flavor of the drink, so it is important to gently shake the can, or pour the drink into a cup, to mix the rice particles back into the body of the drink.
 Be careful not to vigorously shake the can, as the drink is carbonated and can overflow upon opening.

 5. Is it gluten free?